The Difference Between CRNAs and AAs

 Prior to 1976, CRNAs in the United States received bachelor’s degrees in Nurse Anesthesia, a diploma, or a certificate.
 In 1976, the Council on Accreditation began developing requirements for CRNA degree programs.
 In 1982, the American Association of Nurse Anesthetists took the official position that all registered nurses will be baccalaureate prepared and then attend a master’s level anesthesia program.

-Currently, the American Association of Colleges of Nursing has endorsed a position to move the current entry level of training for Nurse Anesthetists in the United States to the Doctor of Nursing Practice (DNP) or Doctor of Nurse Anesthesia Practice (DNAP).
-This will affect all advance practice nurses, with a mandatory implementation by the year 2015.
-In 2007, The American Association of Nurse Anesthetists announced its support of this advanced clinical degree as an entry level for all Nurse Anesthetists.
-Several Nurse Anesthesia programs in the United States are currently offering the (soon to be) required Doctorate level education format (DNP or DNAP programs) for students.
+In 2007, the American Association of Colleges of Nursing endorsed a position to move the current entry level of training for Nurse Anesthetists in the United States to the Doctor of Nursing Practice (DNP) or Doctor of Nurse Anesthesia Practice (DNAP).
+This went into implementation in 2015, requiring all CRNAs to obtain a mandatory Doctorate level education format via a DNP or DNAP program.

 AA